rust-lang/rust-by-example/src/hello/print.md

 * `fmt::Display`: Uses the `{}` marker.
 Format text in a more elegant, user friendly fashion.

-Here, `fmt::Display` was used because the std library provides implementations for these types.
+Here, we used `fmt::Display `because the std library provides implementations for these types.
 To print text for custom types, more steps are required.

 Implementing the `fmt::Display` trait automagically implements the